fvpresta/fvpresta/README.md

 - This config is done in manage.py and fvresta.fcgi

 When run if PROD via fastCGI, the config  will be charged with DJANGO_SETTINGS_MODULE = settings.prod

+- For having the separated environnement:
+  + If there are files accidently added into GIT so need to use command rm --cached file for remove from git and then add the file to .gitignore to ignore it